Home / About this site

 Goals

-• help the community stay up-to-date with changes to Cardano's codebases that would be otherwise hard to track
+- help the community stay up-to-date with changes to various Cardano project's codebases that would be otherwise hard to track

 The cryptocurrency space is awash with projects that optimize for hype and are able to get by with showing little or no code at all.
 We must understand if code is hidden due to unsatisfactory technical merit or other reasons.
 If Bitcoin's source code had been kept private then the markets would have been very different today.